galawaydude/data-place/100 operating-systems/Process Management.md

 ### Process Management

 A process is one of the most fundamental concepts in a modern OS.
-While a program is a passive set of instructions stored on a disk (like a recipe in a book), a process is an active instance of a program in execution (like a chef actively following the recipe).
-When you run a program, the OS creates a process, which is a dynamic entity that requires system resources like CPU time and memory to complete its task.
+While a program is a passive set of instructions stored on a disk a process is an active instance of a program in execution When you run a program, the OS creates a process, which is a dynamic entity that requires system resources like CPU time and memory to complete its task.

 The OS creates a specific data structure in memory for each process.
 This structure has a defined boundary and is typically divided into four main sections: